biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 # Acknowledgements

-We thank the organizers of the Elixir BioHackathon 2020 for the event.
+We thank the organizers of the ELIXIR BioHackathon 2021 for the event.
 We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv.

 # References